-- 173.46 acres of Residential B and the 5.30 acres of Commercial (Pods E and G) to Residential C; - 114.65 acres of Residential B (Pod F Phase V, VI and a portion of VII) to Equestrian Commercial Recreation;
+- 5.798 acres of Commercial (Pod E) to Residential B; - 114.65 acres of Residential B (Pod F Phase V, VI and a portion of VII) to Equestrian Commercial Recreation;

-The proposed amendments allow the addition of the south showgrounds site by reallocating the currently approved residential units to the eastern 114.65 acres of the Subject Property.
+The proposed amendments allow the additional facilities next to the Wellington International showgrounds site by reallocating the currently approved residential units to the eastern 114.65 acres of the Subject Property.
 The Applicant has enclosed maps which graphically depict the land use changes for the project.